The Eras Tour Poster

 Fans of Taylor Swift know how much she loves leaving easter eggs, or hints, to what she’s doing next in her music, outfits, and social media posts.
 In this project, easter eggs were included through smaller details of the design.
 One such example is the list of all songs on Taylor Swift’s albums, both the original versions and Taylor’s Versions, that had been released at the time of creation.
 The song titles are set at half opacity in the background of the “Midnights” section, appearing barely visible at a quick glance.
 Another detail is that the opacity of every album title is set at 13%, which is the number Taylor Swift uses in many of her own clues.

 To represent Swift’s debut album, an acoustic guitar was illustrated to be the main visual.
-This represents the country genre of the album as well as a nod to the song “Teardrops On My Guitar”.
-The lyrics chosen are from the song “Stay Beautiful” as they speak to the concept of a loved one’s potential to go far in their life.
+This represents the country genre of the album, as well as serving as a nod to the song “Teardrops On My Guitar”.
+The lyrics chosen are from the song “Stay Beautiful” as they speak to the concept of a loved one’s potential to go far in life.
 This is fitting for Swift’s first album as she grows from humble beginnings into the mega-pop star she is known as today.

 Taylor Swift